Tugzrida/tfnsw-gtfs-quirks/sydneytrains/README.md

 - [v1](https://opendata.transport.nsw.gov.au/dataset/public-transport-realtime-vehicle-positions): Covers all ATRICS territory, plus the `NIF` region.

-- [v2](https://opendata.transport.nsw.gov.au/dataset/public-transport-realtime-vehicle-positions-v2): Covers all ATRICS territory, plus the `NIF`, `MetroNet` & `SouthCoast` regions.
+- [v2](https://opendata.transport.nsw.gov.au/dataset/public-transport-realtime-vehicle-positions-v2): Covers all ATRICS territory, plus the `NIF` & `MetroNet` regions.
 This represents all of the Sydney-Trains-controlled network except Kiama–Bomaderry, which is also the only unelectrified region controlled by Sydney Trains.

 More details on regions and locations can be found [here](locations/README.md).